Specialism

 How are decisions made to release Green Belt land for development?

-Under the current system, Green Belt reviews aren’t compulsory, even in situations where an LPA falls grossly short of its housing need.
+Under the previous system, Green Belt reviews weren’t compulsory, even in situations where an LPA fell grossly short of its housing need.
 Consequently, many areas with significant Green Belt coverage have historically faced challenges in meeting their housebuilding targets.

-Now, Labour’s proposed changes to the NPPF suggest that LPAs will be required to review Green Belt boundaries in instances where they cannot meet their housing, commercial or other needs without adjusting these boundaries.
+Now, the NPPF requires LPAs to review Green Belt boundaries in instances where they cannot meet their housing, commercial or other needs without adjusting these boundaries.

-According to the draft consultation text, not meeting housing need will be classed as one of the ‘exceptional circumstances’ that justifies development in the Green Belt.
+Now, not meeting housing need is classed as one of the ‘exceptional circumstances’ that justifies development in the Green Belt.
 However, if there is clear evidence that the new boundaries undermine the function of the Green Belt, then they will not be permitted.

-When it comes to allocating land for development, the draft NPPF says that when releasing Green Belt land, plans should first prioritise: ‘previously-developed land in sustainable locations, then consider grey belt land in sustainable locations which is not already previously-developed, and only then consider other sustainable Green Belt locations.’
+When it comes to allocating land for development, the NPPF says that when releasing Green Belt land, plans should first prioritise 'previously developed land, then consider grey belt which is not previously developed, and then other Green Belt locations.'

 As you can see, releasing premium Green Belt land for development is the last resort.
 However, the crisis is at a point where considering the last resort might be necessary.

 About now you might be wondering how exactly ‘grey belt’ is defined.
-Well, after a long wait, on the 30th of July 2024, we finally learned Labour’s definition.
+Well, on the 12th of December 2024 with the release of the new NPPF, we finally found out.

 Aerial view of farmland with distinct greenbelt and grey belt areas, illustrating the concept of land use in urban planning.
 The image showcases the boundaries between developed and undeveloped land, emphasising the definition and function of grey belt land in the context of the Green Belt policy.
 This visual represents the ongoing discussions about reclassifying certain Green Belt areas for development purposes, balancing the need for housing with the preservation of green spaces.